-- Paperwork: I’ll have you fill out a breastfeeding questionnaire and medical history before our consult asking several questions about how you and your baby are doing and what’s been happening.
+- Paperwork: I’ll have you fill out my breastfeeding questionnaire and medical history intake forms before our consult asking several questions about how you and your baby are doing and what’s been happening.

 - Oral assessment: I’ll do an oral assessment of the inside of your baby’s mouth.
 Checking your baby’s sucking strength and range of motion of the tongue giving me information on how baby maybe latching and sucking at the breast.

 - Weight check: I’ll do pre and post feeding weights to give us a snapshot of how much breastmilk your baby is taking in at that feeding.